Limpanfx/Scripts-Repository/README.md

 - `Universal/` - Scripts and utilities that work in multiple games (e.g. UI, utilities, general ESP, QoL).
 - `<GameName>/` - Scripts targeting a specific game.
 - Inside each game folder you may find:
-  - `Script.lua` - Name can depend, but will end in ".lua".
+  - `Script.lua` - Is the script.
+Name can depend, but will end in ".lua".
   - `Readme.md` - Describes the script or how to execute it.

 ## 🙏 Requesting